echoatday/clarityEmailer/README.md

 ### Important Setup Information
 * After creating a SQL database with the above EmailHistory table, enter its connection string into "ConnectionString" in appsettings.json
 * Smtp credentials in appsettings.json can be changed if desired.
-It is currently using a throwaway gmail account for testing and demonstration.
+It is currently using a throwaway gmail account for testing and demonstration
-* Currently, line 28 of Email.cs requires the full file path of appsettings.json on your computer.
-Adjust accordingly for your file structure
 * Relevant NuGet packages are **Newtonsoft.Json** and **System.Data.SqlClient**